Every LLM starts with amnesia

 Three types, strict authority

 Facts are never more authoritative than their source episodes.
 Procedures are candidate patterns until promoted.
-Two tiers in MVP: Hot (always injected, configurable budget per namespace) and Warm (retrieved per-query).
+Two tiers: Hot (always injected, configurable budget per namespace) and Warm (retrieved per-query).
 New facts always start warm.
 Namespace isolation is absolute.

 Episodic